Around the Mountain Circuit

 High track: Turn left onto the Puniho Track and walk uphill 1 km to the 6 bunk Kahui Hut.
 From here the Kahui track descends to the junction with the Oaonui/Ihaia Tracks.

 Both options: Follow the Oaonui Track, eventually meeting the Ihaia/Brames Falls junction.
-Turn left here onto the Brames Falls Track and walk uphill to reach the short spur track to Waiaua Gorge Hut.
+Turn right onto the Ihaia Track and walk downhill for around 500 m to reach the short track into the Waiaua River.
+Walk up the riverbed to reach the small spur to Waiaua Gorge Hut.
+Allow up to an hour longer on your trip.

 Time: 7–8 hr